Strategy, Brand design,

 Visual identity, Wireframes, Hi-fidelity screens, Prototype

 The NYU Rory Meyers College of Nursing came to us looking to create an app to help connect people caring for patients with dementia.
-Many patients see multiple healthcare providers, work with community organizers, and receive ongoing support from loved ones.
+Many patients see multiple healthcare providers, work with community organizations, and receive ongoing support from loved ones.
 We worked with the team to design Caremobi, a tool to help track information in a simple, organized and useful way.

 We conducted thorough UX phases with a lot of user testing.
 Our goal was to focus on the most important needs of caregivers, allowing for myriad user types with varying levels of technical experience.